aedmark/Oopis-OS/docs/command_reference.md

 #### `backup`
 **Description:** Creates a backup of the current OopisOS system state.
 **Usage:** `backup`
-**Details:** Creates a downloadable JSON file containing a snapshot of the entire system state.
+**Details:** Creates a downloadable JSON file containing a snapshot of the entire system state, including a SHA-256 checksum for integrity.

 #### `restore`
 **Description:** Restores the entire system state from a backup file.
 **Usage:** `restore`
-**Details:** Prompts to upload a backup file and overwrites the entire current system state.
+**Details:** Prompts to upload a backup file, verifies its checksum, and overwrites the entire current system state.

 #### `printscreen`
 **Description:** Saves the visible terminal output to a file.